Building an Extension – Professionals You Need In 10 Easy Steps: Cost Plan

-As you will have read in the previous stage Design Review we need to get a more detailed idea of what your building project will cost prior to going for planning so we know if the required level of work is within your budget, we need a Cost Plan
+As you will have read in the previous stage Design Review we need to get a more detailed idea of what your building project will cost prior to going for planning, So we know if the required level of work is within your budget, we need a Cost Plan

 Which type do i need?